rahildoshi97/pymatlib/paper/paper.md

 # Summary

-PyMatLib is an open-source Python library that streamlines the use of temperature-dependent material properties in computational simulations.
+PyMatLib is an extensible, open-source Python library that streamlines the use of temperature-dependent material properties in computational simulations.
-When materials are heated or cooled, their physical characteristics like thermal conductivity, density, and heat capacity change significantly, creating challenges for computer simulations of processes like metal casting, heat treatment, or thermal analysis.
+When materials are heated or cooled, their physical characteristics like thermal conductivity, density, and heat capacity change significantly, posing challenges for computer simulations of processes like metal casting, heat treatment, or thermal analysis.

-The library provides a simple way to define these temperature-dependent properties using YAML configuration files, then automatically converts them into mathematical expressions that can be used in scientific simulations.
+The library provides a robust framework to define these temperature-dependent properties using simple YAML configuration files, which are automatically converted into symbolic mathematical expressions that can be used in scientific simulations.
-PyMatLib supports both pure metals and alloys, handles six different ways of defining properties (from simple constants to complex equations), and automatically manages dependencies between different material properties.
+PyMatLib supports both pure metals and alloys, offers six different ways of defining properties (from simple constants to complex equations), and automatically manages dependencies between different material properties.

 The library has been designed specifically for high-performance simulations in computational materials science